-So we talked about when to go to Bora Bora, and now we’re going to talk about how to get there.
-There aren’t a lot of airlines that service Bora Bora.
+I already talked about when to go to Bora Bora, so now I’m going to talk about getting to Bora Bora.
+There aren’t a lot of airlines that service this small island.
 In fact, there’s only one.
-Air Tahiti has that monopoly thing going on, and you’re going to pay big bucks to get there.
+Air Tahiti has that monopoly thing going on, and you’re going to pay big bucks for it.

-But, before I get into that, you’re going to need to get to Tahiti (or some other “major” French Polynesia island).
-Since Tahiti is the one that services International flights, I’m going to focus on that.
-While there aren’t a ton of options airline-wise, there are a few, and here are some of the big guys:
+But, before I get into that, you’re going to need to get to Tahiti.
+It’s the closest International airport.
+While there aren’t a ton of airlines that service Tahiti, there are a few, and here are some of the big guys:

 – Air Tahiti Nui (nonstop to Tahiti from Los Angeles, Tokyo, Auckland, and Paris)

 – Air France (nonstop to Tahiti from Los Angeles)